jfolsom/demo/README.md

-# This is a readme file
+#Version 3.0

-This is a simple readme file, now modified.
+This is a simple readme file.

-This is bound to cause trouble.